Otello Valenti

-Otello Valenti is the HR & Legal Director in Toro Rosso since 2010.
+Otello Valenti is the HR & Legal Director in Scuderia AlphaTauri, formerly Toro Rosso, since 2010.

 Education

 Valenti holds an M.S. in Political Sciences from the University of Bologna and he has developed work experiences in different European countries, in the US and in China.

 He has more than 20 years of professional experience on mass consumer products, automotive, motorsport and retail and has held senior level positions at Electrolux, Ferrari, Maserati, Snap-on and Red Bull.

 During his career he has done many university lectures on business and sport related topics including organization development, communication, team building and team performance.

 Career

 Years as Electrolux manager

 In 1992 he spent his last University year as a researcher in Electrolux focusing on the organizational changes connected with lean production and on the improvement of team performance.
 Just after graduation, in October 1993 he joined Electrolux working for the white hold appliances European Division and managing projects on organization changes, lean production, team building and team performance improvement.